 Apply to ISY

-Thank you for your interest in The International School Yangon.
-We enroll students throughout the school year.
+Thank you for your interest in our schools.
+Our campuses in Yangon and Nay Pyi Taw enroll students throughout the school year.
 As we receive far more applications than we have space available, the school applies several criteria to ensure the selection process is systematic, transparent and beneficial to the applicant’s success.
 Applications are accepted only through our online portal and all segments must be complete before the applications can be reviewed by the school.

 For a summary of the admissions guidelines download the ISY Admissions Guidelines Document.